Photovoltaic cells convert sunlight into electricity

 How photovoltaic systems operate

 PV cells are electrically connected in a packaged, weather-tight PV module or panel.
 PV modules vary in size and in the amount of electricity they can produce.
 PV module electricity generating capacity increases with the number of cells in the module or in the surface area of the module.
 PV modules can be connected in groups to form a PV array.
 A PV array can be composed of two or hundreds of PV modules.
-The number of PV modules connected in a PV array determines the total amount of electricity that the array can generate.
+The number of PV modules connected in a PV array determines the total amount of electricity the array can generate.

 Photovoltaic cells generate direct current (DC) electricity.
 This DC electricity can be used to charge batteries that, in turn, power devices that use direct current electricity.
 Nearly all electricity is supplied as alternating current (AC) in electricity transmission and distribution systems.
 Devices called inverters are used on PV modules or in arrays to convert the DC electricity to AC electricity.